 Search strategy, selection of studies and data extraction

-This pooled study involved searching a range of computerized databases, including Pubmed, Cochrane Library, OVID Medline and TMC ProSearch for articles published in English or Chinese by September 2013.
-The study used a subject and text word strategy with (APC OR BTPS2 OR DP2 OR DP2.5 OR DP3 OR PPP1R461) AND ((Lung OR NSCLC) AND (cancer OR neoplasm)) as the primary search terms.
-Wildcard character of star, dollar or some other truncations were applied according to the rule of the databases to make effective collection of the articles.
+This pooled study involved searching a range of computerized databases, including PubMed, Cochrane Library, OVID Medline and TMC ProSearch for articles published in English or Chinese by September 2013.
+The study used a subject and text word strategy with (APC OR BTPS2 OR DP2 OR DP2.5 OR DP3 OR PPP1R461) AND (Lung OR NSCLC) AND (cancer OR neoplasm)) as the primary search terms.
+Wildcard character of star, dollar or some other truncations were applied according to the rules of the databases to allow effective article collection.

 Two independent reviewers (Guo, Tan) screened the titles and abstracts derived from the literature search to identify relevant studies.
-The following types of studies were excluded: animal experiments, case reports, reviews or meta-analyses and studies of non-case–control study or with insufficient data or be inaccessible after the contact with the authors.
-The remained articles were further examined to see if they met the inclusion criteria: 1) the patients had to be diagnosed with NSCLC (Ad and Sc), 2) the studies had to have APC gene promoter methylation data from tissue, blood or serum, 3) case–control study, which included tissue-tissue, blood-blood or serum-serum in case and controls respectively.
+The following types of studies were excluded: animal experiments, case reports, reviews or meta-analyses and studies of non-case-control studies or studies with insufficient data or those proving inaccessible after making contact with the authors.
+The remaining articles were further examined to see if they met the inclusion criteria: 1) the patients had to be diagnosed with NSCLC (Ad and Sc), 2) the studies had to contain APC gene promoter methylation data from tissue, blood or serum, 3) the studies had to be case-control studies which included tissue-tissue, blood-blood or serum-serum in case and controls respectively.
 The reference sections of all retrieved articles were searched to identify further relevant articles.
 Potentially relevant papers were obtained and the full text articles were screened for inclusion by two independent reviewers (Guo, Tan).
 Disagreements were resolved by discussion with KX, JJW, and JHW.
 Included studies were summarized in data extraction forms.
 Authors were contacted when relevant data were missing.
-The name of the first author, year of publication, sample size, age (mean or median), gender proportion (male/female, M2F), the proportion of TNM stage I samples (proportion of early stage of NSCLC samples), publication aim (for diagnosis or not), analyzing multiple genes or not (one or more genes detected simultaneously in studies design), control type (autogenous or heterogenous counterpart) and methylation status of the APC promoter in human NSCLC and normal or control tissues were extracted.
+The name of the first author, year of publication, sample size, age (mean or median), gender proportion (male/female, M2F), the proportion of TNM stage I samples (proportion of early stage of NSCLC samples), publication aim (for diagnosis or not), analyzing multiple genes or not (one or more genes detected simultaneously in studies design), control type (autogenous or heterogeneous counterpart) and methylation status of the APC promoter in human NSCLC and normal or control tissues were extracted.

-Meta-analysis and summary receiver operating characteristics analysis
+Meta-analysis and SROC analysis